Class AbstractCompilerMojo

 Deprecated.

-Replaced by ordinary dependencies with <type> element set to proc, classpath-proc or modular-proc.
+Replaced by ordinary dependencies with <type> element set to processor, classpath-processor or modular-processor.

 Each classpath element is specified using their Maven coordinates (groupId, artifactId, version, classifier, type).
 Transitive dependencies are added automatically.
 Exclusions are supported as well.
 Example: